-To help you feel prepared for your university studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
-Open the links below to find out more:
+To help you feel prepared for your BSc (Hons) Business & Management with Accounting and Finance studies, we’ve gathered together some course related activities including suggested reading, useful websites and some great things to do right now.
+Read on to find out more.

 - Boddy, D. 2020, Management: using practice and theory to develop skill, 8th edn, Pearson, Harlow, England.